thoughtbot/maintaining-open-source-projects/book/02-community.md

 happy but if I take $5 from you, you will get upset.
 Loss aversion relates with saying “no” on a pull request.
-As a reviewer, giving a clear explanation of the reasons for your rejection helps avoiding a longer discussion on why the patch should or should not be merged, helping authors see more objectively the value of their contributions.
+As a reviewer, giving a clear explanation of the reasons for your rejection helps avoiding a longer discussion on whether the patch should or should not be merged, helping authors see more objectively the value of their contributions.
 As a contributor, remember that if you were the reviewer or another external party, you would probably be a bit more skeptic than you currently are about the value of your patch.

-Daniel Goleman identifies an [online negative bias]: what you thought was a positive message may be assumed to be neutral, and what seemed indifferent to you can be read as hostile.
+Daniel Goleman identifies an [online negative bias]: the positive message you wrote may be assumed to be neutral, and what seemed indifferent to you can be read as hostile.
 You can avoid this by using positive language instead of neutral.
 Written discussions have less bandwidth and need to include more context than conversations over the phone or in person.